Nepcam/jest_testing_basics/README.md

 # jest_testing_basics

-Start of my testing journey
+Start of my testing journey using Jest